Skip to the main content.

 Aviation Mission Computing Environment

-The Program Executive office (PEO) of the US Army is facing the challenge of modular and incremental deployment of software capabilities.
-The PEO Aviation (AVN) Enterprise has a platform entitled, “Aviation Mission Computing Environment” (AMCE) and is developing its Component Specification Model (CSM).
-The AMCE CSM consists of configurable processing, Software Operating Environment (SOE), and software loading requirements.
+The Program Executive Office (PEO) of the US Army faces the challenge of modular and incremental deployment of software capabilities.
+The PEO Aviation (AVN) Enterprise has a platform entitled “Aviation Mission Computing Environment” (AMCE) and is developing its Component Specification Model (CSM).
+The AMCE CSM comprises configurable processing, Software Operating Environment (SOE), and software loading requirements.

 - A mission system SOE

-This was a collaborative paper developed by companies that includes Collins Aerospace, JHNA, Lynx, Parry Labs, RTI and US Army PEO.
+This collaborative paper was developed by companies that include Collins Aerospace, JHNA, Lynx, Parry Labs, RTI, and US Army PEO.

-The paper is being distributed by the Vertical Flight Society.
-If you have issues tracking it down via that path, feel free to contact us here.
+The Vertical Flight Society is distributing this paper.
+If you need help tracking it down via that path, please get in touch with us here.

 Picture1-2